 - When utilizing antidotal therapy for cyanide poisoning, what potential problems associated with administration should the clinician consider before giving each agent?

-A definitive laboratory diagnosis of acute cyanide poisoning may be challenging for most hospitals in the United States because cyanide concentrations are not routine available in a timeframe to guide emergency medical care but both cyanide and thiocyanate levels may be used to confirm the diagnosis.
-Therefore, timely diagnosis and clinical management decisions are based solely on clinical manifestations and surrogate laboratory markers.
-Due to the inhibition of oxygen utilization, arterial blood may not unload oxygen and central venous blood may have a higher than expected oxygen saturation (>90%).
+Due to the inhibition of oxygen utilization, arterial blood may not unload oxygen and central venous blood may have a higher-than-expected oxygen saturation (>90%).
 This phenomenon is sometimes referred to as “arterialization” of venous blood.
 While the presence of this finding may be suggestive of acute cyanide poisoning, it may not be sufficiently specific for clinicians to completely rely on it to initiate potentially life-saving therapy for cyanide.
 Moreover, the finding may also be present in other medical conditions and poisonings in which oxygen utilization is impaired.
 Lastly, venous blood gases are not routinely sampled from central sites and application of the >90% oxygen saturation finding to peripherally obtained venous blood is not currently recommended.

 Elevated lactate is another commonly used but nonspecific surrogate marker of acute cyanide poisoning.
-Several caveats should be considered in interpreting lactate because elevations may occur with ingestion of ethylene glycol antifreeze, propylene glycol antifreeze, or methanol but for different reasons in each case.
+Several caveats should be considered in interpreting lactate because elevations may also occur with ingestion of ethylene glycol antifreeze, propylene glycol antifreeze, or methanol via different mechanisms.
 The principal metabolite in the metabolism of ethylene glycol, glycolic acid, shares sufficient chemical structural homology to lactate.
 The presence of glycolic acid may cause interference in many analyzers and result in falsely elevated lactate measurements.
-Lactic acidosis has also been rarely described in cases of methanol poisoning and attributed to inhibition of oxidative phosphorylation by formate.
+Lactic acidosis has also been rarely described in cases of methanol poisoning and attributed to inhibition of oxidative phosphorylation by formic acid.
 Metabolism of propylene glycol produces both isomers of lactate.
-Because of the aforementioned, elevated lactate is not sufficient to diagnose cyanide poisoning or exclude any of the toxic alcohols mentioned.
+Because of the aforementioned reasons, elevated lactate is not sufficient to diagnose cyanide poisoning or exclude any of the toxic alcohols mentioned.
 Additionally, metformin and severe acetaminophen poisonings have been described to cause lactic acidosis.
 The toxins mentioned above are not intended to be an exhaustive list of substances producing elevated lactate measurements but rather to illustrate pitfalls in the interpretation of the result.